 -90minutes instead of

-When using the time offset, the AMP will perform a temporary redirect to the best available time for the relative time offset utilized.
+When using the time offset, Maps will perform a temporary redirect to the best available time for the relative time offset utilized.

 YYYYMMDDhhiiss format.
 This format can be defined as: